petertwigg/petertwigg.github.io/_posts/2020-05-03-what-is-consciousness.md

   <footer>Insciption over the portal to the Delphi temple</footer>
 </blockquote>

-Our most important task while being here in Earth is to know your Self which, spiritually is an inward journey of discovery that reveals the fullness, richness and the Source [4] from where you come from and where you will return.
+Our most important task while being here in Earth is to know your Self which, spiritually is an inward journey of discovery that reveals the fullness, richness and the Source <a href="https://petertwigg.com/context/2020/05/03/what-is-consciousness/">[4]</a>[4] from where you come from and where you will return.
 The Fire that is your consciousness and your Ego, is that substance by which you can know your self.

 #### References
-[1] Robert Kleinman, Four Faces of the Universe: An Integrated View of the Cosmos, 2007, p.
-186 [2] Gospel of St John 1:3
+<a name="[]1">[1] Robert Kleinman, Four Faces of the Universe: An Integrated View of the Cosmos, 2007, p.
+186
+<a name="[2]"> Gospel of St John 1:3
-[3] Rosicrucian Cosmo-Conception, part 2, chapter 5, p.
+<a name="[3]"> Rosicrucian Cosmo-Conception, part 2, chapter 5, p.
 182.
-[4] Sagan, Samuel: Planetary Forces, Alchemy and Healing, Chapter 24
+<a name="[4]"> Sagan, Samuel: Planetary Forces, Alchemy and Healing, Chapter 24